From Large-Scale Conflicts to Theories of Contact with Extraterrestrial Life

 Baba Vanga claimed to have gained the ability to see the future after losing her eyesight in a sandstorm accident at the age of 12, and she is known for predicting the future of humanity up to the year 5079.
 Wikipedia

-Analysis: A Cultural Phenomenon Reflecting Future Anxiety
+Analysis: A Cultural Phenomenon Reflecting Anxiety about the Future

 Nostradamus's real name was Michel de Nostredame, and he was born in France in 1503.
 He worked as a physician and astrologer.
 Wikipedia.